annehinrichs22/Meteor-Defenders/README.md

 ### Bluetooth

 To use the BT version of the game you can use this app: "Bluetooth RC Controller".
 It was originally made to control cars with but it seems to work fine for spaceships too.
-Up and down are the same, so is the right buttons which fires too.
-To connect you can use a simple HC-06 BT modem.
+Up and down do the same thing and so does the right button (which fires).
+To connect the app to the Arduino you can use a simple HC-06 BT modem.
 The only pins you need are the RX and TX pins which have to connect to TX and RX of the arduino (so they flip).
 In the app there are a couple different modes you can use, the code only works if you use the app in the "Send When Change" mode.
+(To connect with the Arduino you just select the correct modem from the list.
+If it asks for a password - which in my case it did't - try "0000", "1234" or just try no password at all.)

 ### I'm trying to add:

 1. A permanently savable highscore.
+(By storing it in the PROGMEM.)
 2. A laser you can shoot with.
 3. A way to make it harder.
 4. A way to store the game on an SD-card.